Vol. 04 · Issue 14 · APR 2026

 3 Signal Chains Every Beginner Guitarist Should Know

-You don't need 20 pedals.
-These 3 simple signal chains cover 90% of the tones you'll ever need.
+You don't need 20 pedals to sound great.
+These 3 simple signal chains cover clean, crunch, and high-gain.
+They handle 90% of the tones you'll ever need on any rig.

 Chain 1: The Clean Machine